Federal Grant to Fund Alzheimer’s Disease Research in Rural Areas

 VeloSano has supported 150 cancer research projects to date.
 The projects often go on to earn research grants from the National Institutes of Health and elsewhere.
 The total return from additional external funding now surpasses $22 million, making the impact of VeloSano more than $46 million.

-“One word that describes VeloSano is inspirational – I think it’s an inspirational event for those that participate, I think it’s very inspirational for us in the cancer center at Cleveland Clinic and it’s very inspirational to think about where we might be from both a research perspective and a treatment perspective just a few years down the road,” says Brian Bolwell, MD Chair of Taussig Cancer Institute.
+“One word that describes VeloSano is inspirational – I think it’s an inspirational event for those that participate, I think it’s very inspirational for us in the cancer center at Cleveland Clinic and it’s very inspirational to think about where we might be from both a research perspective and a treatment perspective just a few years down the road,” says Brian Bolwell, MD, former chair of Cleveland Clinic’s Taussig Cancer Institute.

 A virtual experience in 2020 allowed people to participate in a variety of ways from anywhere in the world.
 And plans are already underway for VeloSano 2021, which will also include virtual ways to participate even if the Bike to Cure weekend is able to return to a traditional in-person ride.

 “I think the Bash celebrates that a group of people from all over the world have come together for a common purpose,” says Dr. Bolwell.
 “The ultimate goal is to cure cancer and we’re very committed to that, and that is what every dollar goes to – it goes to trying to cure cancer.”

 If you missed the Virtual Bash, you can watch the video here.